pin-people/toy_robot_front/README.md

 ### Challenge

-You are expected to transform the frontend of the application freely in any way you think would contribute to the construction of a better, more intuitive UI.
+The given frontend provides a raw table and positions the robot on that table according to the commands passed to it.
+The elements have no style at all, you are expected to transform the frontend of the application freely in any way you think would contribute to the construction of a better, more intuitive UI.

 ### Deliverables